scherroman/nifty/README.md

 **1. Install [Miniconda](http://conda.pydata.org/miniconda.html)**

-Miniconda helps create an isolated virtual environment and install the tools we use for security analysis across platforms.
+Miniconda helps create an isolated virtual environment and install the tools we use for security analysis.

 **Set up the nifty virtual environment**